deeptir18/cornflakes-scripts/README.md

    described above; choose the machine type; and choose the number of clients.
 All results below just require 1 client.
 Please click the dropdown for `advanced` and click the checkbox next to `No Interswitch Links` (this ensures there is only one switch between the client and server machine).
+If you do not click this, you will likely see different results (different latencies in the latency-tput graphs) due to the minimum latency between the client and server being higher.
+A screenshot
-A screenshot using the c6525-100g machines, and 1 client is shown below:
+using the c6525-100g machines, and 1 client is shown below:
 ![Alt text](cloudlab_params.png)